xadahiya/xadahiya.github.io/_posts/2017-07-28-Simulation-gui.md

 title: Building the simulation GUI!
 ---

 So last week, we've been working on a GUI for our Simulation.
-We're almost done, the gui looks neat.
+We're almost done, the gui looks neat.<br/>
+We're using a simple flask server, JQuery,  [gmaps.js](https://hpneo.github.io/gmaps/), [toastr.js](codeseven.github.io/toastr/) and [bootstrap](http://getbootstrap.com/).

 Here are a couple of images of the simulation GUI we've been working on.

 ![Gui image 1](https://raw.githubusercontent.com/xadahiya/xadahiya.github.io/master/images/gui1.png)